JustaNewer/Bitcoin-private-key-generator/README.md

 # BIP39 Bitcoin Private Key Generator

-A secure Bitcoin private key and mnemonic generator that uses multiple entropy sources to ensure high randomness and security.
+A secure Bitcoin private key and mnemonic generator that uses multiple entropy sources to ensure high randomness and security. you can enter /dist to use the exe file

 ## Core Features